sonatype/nxrm3-ha-repository/nxrm-ha-helm/README.md

 ---
 ## Installing this Chart
+You can install this helm chart from the git repository or sonatype helm index.

+### From git repository
 1. Check out this git repository.

 2. Enter your custom values in the supplied values.yaml.